Integrating quantum groups over surfaces: Categorical settings

-In this section, we recall the dual frameworks of finitely co-complete and locally finitely presentable (in particular co-complete) categories, we develop the basic notions of tensor categories, braided tensor categories, module categories in each setting, and variants of Barr-Beck theorem one uses to work with these.
+We now describe the categorical setting in which we will operate.
+It is important for constructions such as factorization homology to work in an ambient category (or $\infty$-category) with enough colimits and a symmetric monoidal structure preserving those colimits.
+We will largely work in the ``discrete" setting of $1$-categories, so that only a passing knowledge of $\oo$-categories is necessary to read the paper.
+However, we must address the existence of co-limits in various 2-categories of categories.
+We then recall the basic notions of tensor categories, braided tensor categories, module categories, etc.

+For application in representation theory, we moreover require the notion of $\K$-linear categories.
+A category is \emph{$\K$-linear} if it is enriched over the category of $\K$-vector spaces (note there are no finiteness assumptions on Homs or lengths of objects).
+We will always work with categories enriched over some field $\K$, usually $\K=\CC$, and without further comment except when technically necessarily (though many constructions work with suitable care over more general rings).

+It is known that the familiar setting $\Ab$ of small $\K$-linear abelian categories does not possess these features needed for factorization homology, since the Deligne tensor product of two abelian categories is no longer abelian in general~\cite{Franco2013}.
+In this section we will recall four convenient categorical settings where this framework is well-defined, and discuss the compatibility between them.
+Standard references for this section are~\cite{Aganagic2011,Blumberg2013,Kelly1982,Makkai1989}.
+We will consider the following (2,1)-categories:

+\begin{itemize} \item $\Rex$, of finitely co-complete $\K$-linear categories with right exact functors, \item $\Pres$, of presentable $\K$-linear categories with cocontinuous functors, \item $\LFP$, of compactly generated presentable categories with compact and cocontinuous functors (also known as locally finitely presentable, $\mathbf{LFP}_\K$), \item $\Gr$, of Grothendieck $\K$-linear abelian categories which admit exact filtered colimits and a small generator (these are in particular presentable), see Remark~\ref{derived}. \end{itemize}

+The 2-morphisms in each case are the $\K$-linear natural isomorphisms.
+We note in passing that since each class of categories is defined by requiring closure under colimits of a certain shape, and since colimits in functor categories are computed pointwise in the target, it follows that each of these $2$-categories admits internal Homs, i.e. the Hom between two categories in $\Rex$ (resp. $\Pres$, $\LFP$, $\Gr$) is again a category in $\Rex$ (resp. $\Pres$, $\LFP$, $\Gr$).

+As motivating examples: for a $\K$-algebra $A$, the categories $A\modu_{fd}$, of $A$-modules of finite-dimension over $\K$, and $A\modu_{fp}$, of finitely presented $A$-modules, both live in $\Rex$.
+On the other hand, the categories $A\modu_{lf}$, of $A$-modules which are locally finite dimensional (i.e. every vector generates a finite-dimensional submodule), and $A\modu$, of all left $A$-modules, both live in $\LFP$ and in fact in $\Gr$.

-{\bf Terminology.} By a {\em{2-category}} we will always mean a $(2,1)$-category, in other words, we will not use any non-invertible 2-morphisms.
-It will be convenient to consider such 2-categories as $(\infty,1)$ categories with 1-truncated mapping spaces, through the right adjoint of the corresponding truncation functor.
+{\bf Terminology.} By a {\em{2-category}} we will always mean a (non-strict) $(2,1)$-category, in other words, we will not use any non-invertible 2-morphisms.
+Equivalently, this means an $(\infty,1)$-category with 1-truncated mapping spaces.
+In particular, the notion of colimits in the $(\infty,1)$ setting coincides with the 2-categorical notion, and with the notion of a homotopy colimit of categories (See Section 4.2.4 of \cite{Lurie2009a}).
+We will therefore use these notions interchangeably.